On the representation of stack operators by mathematical morphology: Introduction

-We define the stack operators as those that (a) map binary functions into binary functions and (b) such that $\psi(f)$ equals the mean of $\psi(mT_{t}[f])$ over $t = 1,\dots,m$, and then show that these operators can be written as \eqref{eq_sf}.
+In this paper, we study the class of \textit{stack operators} that are the operators $\psi$ that satisfy \eqref{eq_sf} for a not necessarily increasing set operator $\tpsi$.
+We show that stack operators can be equivalently defined as those that map binary functions into binary functions and satisfy \begin{linenomath}

+\end{linenomath} that is, $\psi(f)$ is the average of $\psi$ applied to the cross-sections of $f$ rescaled to a function taking values in $\{0,m\}$.
+We interpret \eqref{stack_formula} as $\psi$ \textit{commuting on average} with cross-sectioning.
 In particular, we show that stack operators are an extension of set operators (i.e, binary image operators) to function operators (i.e., grey-scale image operators).

 Our main result is that the stack operator $\psi$ inherits many properties of the respective set operator $\tpsi$, such as being an erosion, a dilation, an anti-erosion, an anti-dilation, increasing, decreasing, extensive, anti-extensive, sup-generating and inf-generating.
-For simplicity, we focus on the case of translation-invariant and locally defined stack operators and show the main result by deducing the characteristic function, kernel and basis representation of stack operators.
+For simplicity, we focus on the case of translation-invariant and locally defined stack operators and show the main result by deducing the characteristic function, kernel, and basis representation of stack operators.

-The results of this paper have implications on the design of image operators, since allow to solve grey-scale image processing tasks by designing an operator for performing the desired transformation on binary images and then considering its extension given by a stack operator.
-We also discuss how the results can be leveraged to develop learning methods for grey-scale image processing based on deep neural networks and discrete morphological neural networks \cite{marcondes2024discrete}.
+The results of this paper have implications on the design of image operators, since allow to solve grey-scale image processing tasks by designing an operator for performing the desired transformation on binary images and then considering its extension given by a stack operator via \eqref{eq_sf}.
+In particular, the results can be leveraged to develop learning methods for grey-scale image processing based on deep neural networks and discrete morphological neural networks \cite{marcondes2024discrete}.